ibm-cloud-docs/cis/about-rule-sets.md

 * `root`: Used for a phase entry point ruleset at the instance level
 * `zone`: Used for a phase entry point ruleset at the zone level

-See [Deploying rule sets](/docs/cis?topic=cis-deploying-rule-sets) for detailed instructions on using entry point rulesets to deploy rulesets.
+See [Deploying rulesets](/docs/cis?topic=cis-deploying-rule-sets) for detailed instructions on using entry point rulesets to deploy rulesets.

-See [Overriding rule sets](/docs/cis?topic=cis-override-rule-sets) for detailed instructions on using entry point rulesets to override rulesets.
+See [Overriding rulesets](/docs/cis?topic=cis-override-rule-sets) for detailed instructions on using entry point rulesets to override rulesets.

 ## Related links